 Police (Polisen)

 See Emergency and Non-Emergency Numbers.
 In non-emergencies (such as theft), call 114 14.

 Postal Services

 You can buy stamps, and send parcels and letters from supermarkets and petrol stations that have a postal service outlet.
 You'll see yellow postboxes throughout town for the sending of regular letters.
 These also show the time of collection.

-Primary school

-Primary school in Sweden is free of charge and mandatory for children from the age of 6.
-Most schools use Swedish as a language of instruction, and local municipalities normally offer assistance for children of immigrants to become integrated into a Swedish learning environment.
-For more information, visit the website of the municipality where you will be living.

 Public Holidays

 See page 20.